fergal92/pp2-surf-s-up/TESTING.md

 ![CSS validation errors](readme-media/css-validation.png)

 #### javascript
 The jshint validator tool was used to validate the javascript code.
-0 errors were found and 64 warnings were found
+0 errors were found and warnings were found.
+All semicolon warnings were resolved.
 ![jshint](readme-media/validation-js.png)
 ### Accessibility
-I confirmed that the colour and fonts are easy to read by running it through lighthouse in chrome devtools I did this for each page of the website
+I confirmed that the colour and fonts are easy to read by running it through lighthouse in chrome devtools I did this for each page of the website.
+The performance is lower than expected due to the use of gifs and audio in the project.
+This was to be expected.

 ![lighthousereport](readme-media/lighthouse-report.png)